 #6 – [Muslim corner] Is cryptocurrency halal?
 How to calculate zakat on cryptocurrency?

 The short answer is yes , if you don’t take excessive risks and acquire them through legal and ethical means.
 The long answer can be found at Securities Commission’s Digital Assets from Shariah Perspective page.

 In Malaysia, both Perlis and Johor Fatwa Council has decreed that bitcoin (and by extension, other cryptocurrencies treated as digital gold) are zakat-able.
 The calculation is (taken from news article):

 “Adapun pengiraan zakat untuk Bitcoin ialah nilai terendah unit Bitcoin dalam satu tahun didarabkan dengan bilangan unit Bitcoin, kemudian ditambahkan dengan keuntungan hasil dagangan sepanjang tahun sebelum jumlahnya didarabkan 2.5 peratus”.

 #7 – Can cryptocurrency be converted to cash?

 Yes, you can sell any of the 5 approved cryptocurrencies directly on the 3 licenced exchanges and receive RM, which you can withdraw directly to your bank accounts.

-My recommendation for new users is to make use of any new user promo when you start (*cough Luno gives you instant 10% ROI cough*), then learn how to use the exchange feature (rather than the instant buy/sell feature) so you can save money on fees.
+My recommendation for new users: make use of any new user promo when you start (*cough Luno gives you RM50 if you buy RM500, or instant 10% ROI if you use my code ‘LNSURAYA50′ cough*), then learn how to use the exchange feature (rather than the instant buy/sell feature) so you can save money on fees.